Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Utah

-All drone operations on University of Utah campus require prior approval from the Office of Risk & Insurance Services.
-Rice-Eccles Stadium subject to federal TFR during athletic events.
+University of Utah requires all drone operations on campus to be approved in advance by the Office of Risk & Insurance Services.
+Rice-Eccles Stadium subject to temporary flight restrictions during Utes football games.

 YesOffice of Risk & Insurance Services